bharatpe/g-mapify/README.md

 ## Address Formatter
 You can get City, Pincode, State etc. from *address_components* using **addressFormatter** method.
 This method transfrom *address_components* array data into *object*.

-    import { GMap, addressFormatter } from  'g-mapify'
+    import { GMapify, addressFormatter } from  'g-mapify'

     const  onMapSelect = useCallback((status, data) => {
         if (status) {